 Heart rate training limitations

 Athletes have used heart rate training successfully for many years.
-However, slavish adherence to heart rate training zones will not allow an athlete to reach his or her true potential.
-It is claimed that today's heart rate monitors can perform all sorts of wonders, from predicting maximal oxygen uptake to detecting over training.
-The information presented on this page is based on an article written by Gary O'Donovan and Romain Denis that was first published in Peak Performance.
+However, slavish adherence to heart rate training zones will not allow athletes to reach their true potential.
+It is claimed that today's heart rate monitors can perform all sorts of wonders, from predicting maximal oxygen uptake to detecting overtraining.

 Strengths

-Some heart rate monitors can be used to predict VO2max (maximal oxygen uptake).
-For example, it has been shown that the Polar S810 heart rate monitor can accurately predict VO2max, which is a strong predictor of endurance performance and the best measure of health-related fitness.
-In different tests, most participants' estimated VO2max scores were within 5ml/kg/min of their directly measured scores [1].
+Some heart rate monitors can be used to predict VO2 max (maximal oxygen uptake).
+For example, it has been shown that the Polar S810 heart rate monitor can accurately predict VO2 max, a strong predictor of endurance performance and the best measure of health-related fitness.
+In different tests, most participants' estimated VO2 max scores were within 5ml/kg/min of their directly measured scores (Chien 2000)[1].

 Limitations

-The Polar S810 predicts VO2max from age, height, weight, gender, self-reported physical activity level, and resting heart rate measurements.
-Strict adherence to testing procedures is required because, as the manufacturer acknowledges, a number of factors influence resting heart function, including noise, temperature, time of day, diet, alcohol, smoking, exercise, and pharmacological stimulants.
+The Polar S810 predicts VO2 max from age, height, weight, gender, self-reported physical activity level, and resting heart rate measurements.
+Strict adherence to testing procedures is required because, as the manufacturer acknowledges, several factors influence resting heart function, including noise, temperature, time of day, diet, alcohol, smoking, exercise, and pharmacological stimulants.
 Be aware also that self-reported physical activity level is prone to error.

 Progress monitoring